Tier 4 Student Visa

 Can I apply for my dependants to join me in the UK on a Tier 4 Student Visa?

-Yes you can apply for your family dependants to enter the UK and join you or alternatively if they are applying at the initial stage of entry clearance.
+Yes you can apply for your family dependants to enter the UK and join you subject to meeting the relevant requirements or alternatively if they are applying at the initial stage of entry clearance.
 Please note, additional funds may apply if applying at the same time and the level of the course of the main applicant.

 The rates are must each have £845 a month for 9 months available to them if studying in London or £680 if studying outside of London to fulfil the requirements.